Theories of Knowledge

 The relation between ideas and reality is representation, not correspondence.
 An idea in the mind can represent an object in reality, such as the coffee cup on my desk.
 Ideas represent objective reality in a subject-dependent way: in terms of how the object relates to the subject.

-The brain induces concepts, such as “coffee cup”, from embodied experience — what I call “semex”.
+The brain induces concepts, such as “coffee cup”, from what I call “semex”.
 Semex consists of sensory, emotional and motor data.
 Concepts are abstractions from semex, and they reflect regularities in semex.
 Induction is based on the criterion of information compression, which is implicit in mental processes.

-Once concepts have been induced from experience, they can be applied to experience.
+Once concepts have been induced, they can be used to interpret experience and generate action.
 The process of perception uses the concept “coffee cup” to model my current situation.
 My idea of the coffee cup on my desk is an application of the abstract concept of a coffee cup.
 That abstract concept contains information about how I can interact with coffee cups: how they affect my senses and emotions, and how I can affect them.

 The idea of the cup fits the data of my current semex.
 It explains part of my visual experience.
 It implies the potential action of drinking coffee from the cup.
 It predicts the sensory and emotional consequences of that action.